Who is this for?

 Career development and mentorship plans outlined below will also consider the experiences of women faculty that have been collected in U of T surveys.
 For academic administrators, the need to move beyond mentoring towards the endorsement and support of diverse women faculty for CRC and other opportunities will be emphasized.

 While U of T is meeting its institutional CRC targets for women, we have not yet reached gender parity in the program, and our Chairholders are not fully representative of the diversity of women.
-The objectives in the Action Plan will be implemented with attention to intersectionality to ensure we address the experiences of, and issues for, women who identify as members of multiple equity-seeking groups.
+The objectives in the Action Plan will be implemented with attention to intersectionality to ensure we address the experiences of, and issues for, women who identify as members of multiple equity-deserving groups.
 The Action Plan will be responsive not only to the challenges women face in terms of discrimination, but also to the demands arising from requests to serve on committees and as mentors to other faculty and students.

 Objective 5.2: Recruitment & Support of Chairholders Who Identify as Visible Minorities